Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Introduction

+Many of these dynamic programming algorithms were developed to solve the change-in-mean problem for which we fit a piecewise constant signal.
+Another problem deals with changes in trend, also called changes in slope or changes in regression.
+It consists in fitting a piecewise linear signal to the time series.
+Many algorithms were developed for this task \cite{sharma2016trend} using for example Bayesian inference \cite{schutz2011detection} or Hypothesis testing \cite{militino2020performances} but most of them do not consider a continuity constraint between successive segments.
+This literature on change-point detection is often related to the estimation of climate variations \cite{beaulieu2012change}.

-All these algorithms were developed to solve the change-in-mean problem.
-The change-in-slope problem is much less studied, even though many applications need such models \cite{yu2019change,jamali2015detecting, sowa2005direct,todd1999detecting}.
-This problem consists in fitting a continuous piecewise linear signal based on minimizing the residual sum of squares of each segment.
-A few approaches directly tackle this problem \cite{baranowski2019narrowest, fearnhead2018detecting}.
-The latter is based on an FPOP-like algorithm and introduces a functional cost parametrized by the continuous variable $\phi$ being the inferred value of the last considered data.
-Using this cost, they derive a one-parametric functional update and eventually get a time complexity between $O(n^2)$ and $O(n^3)$ (see simulations in Subsection \ref{subsec:time}).
+The change-in-slope problem with continuity constraint\footnote{In the following, we often write "change in slope" to mean "change in slope with continuity constraint".} is much less studied, even though many applications need such models \cite{yu2019change,jamali2015detecting,sowa2005direct,todd1999detecting}.
+A few approaches directly tackle this problem, using ideas of the Wild Binary Segmentation method \cite{fryzlewicz2014wild,baranowski2019narrowest}, trend filtering \cite{kim2009ell_1,tibshirani2014adaptive}, Bayesian approaches \cite{papastamoulis2020bayesian}, or dynamic programming \cite{fearnhead2018detecting}.
+The latter is based on an FPOP-like algorithm (CPOP) and fits a continuous piecewise linear signal based on the minimization of the residual sum of squares of each segment.
+It introduces a functional cost parametrized by the signal value associated to the current analysed data point.
+Using this cost, the authors derive a one-parametric functional update and eventually get a time complexity between $O(n^2)$ and $O(n^3)$ (see simulations in Section \ref{subsec:time}).